Gadsden State Community College

 Athletics - Tennis

-As the Stewarts begin their 10th season at Gadsden State, there is a sense of excitement around the program.
-This past season, the Cardinals finished 17th in the nation, and only missed a trip to the National Tournament and a Conference Championship by a single point.
-Quntel Walker, Jacob Mitchell, and Trey White were named to the All Conference team.
-In addition, the Cardinals excelled in the classroom finishing in the top ten in the nation again academically; with Aaron Triplett being named Academic All American and Trey White, Jacob Mitchell and Triplett being named ITA Scholar Athletes.
+As the Stewarts begin their 11th season at Gadsden State, there will be a lot of new faces.
+This past season, the Cardinals’ Zack Moss, Cederic Boehm, and Trey White were named to the All Conference team.
+In addition, the Cardinals excelled in the classroom finishing in the top ten in the nation again academically; with Trey White and Jacob Mitchell being named Academic All Americans and Granger Surrett, White, and Mitchell being named ITA Scholar Athletes.
+Trey White was awarded the Allen-Ray Award on Honor’s Day, which is one of the highest honors achievable by a Gadsden State student.
+Trey completed his two years at Gadsden State with a perfect 4.0 GPA.

-During the past nine seasons, the Cardinals have finished in the Top 20 seven times and the Academic Top 10 seven times.
-They have claimed two Conference Championships, six times as runner up, and one third place finish.
+During the past ten seasons, the Cardinals have finished in the Top 25 seven times and the Academic Top 10 eight times.
+They have claimed two Conference Championships, six runner up finishes, and two third place finishes.

-Coach Stewart and his wife, Paula (Coach P), are both USPTA Professionals and were both formerly ranked in the Top 10 in the State of Alabama.
+Coach Stewart and Paula (Coach P.) were both formerly ranked in the Top 10 in the State of Alabama.
 The Stewarts served as volunteer tennis coaches at Southside High School for twelve seasons.
 Thirteen students earned college tennis scholarships during their tenure.
 The Stewarts also serve as Fellowship of Christian Athletes (FCA) Huddle Leaders here at Gadsden State.
-The Stewarts have two sons: Taylor, a USPTA tennis teaching professional and FCA Chaplain at Georgia Tech, resides in Atlanta with his wife Tenly and daughters Perry Rose and Samantha.
+The Stewarts have two sons: Taylor, a USPTA tennis teaching professional and youth minister, resides in Guntersville with his wife Tenly and daughters Perry Rose and Samantha.
+Taylor will be joining the coaching staff this year as a Volunteer Assistant Coach.
 Trey, who was a member of the 2005 Cardinals team, is a graduate of Auburn University.
-Trey earned his USPTA certification in 2009 and works and resides in Atlanta.
+Trey earned his USPTA certification in 2009 and works as a management recruiter for Home Depot in Atlanta.

 Prospective Player Form